-Top 5 4th Quarter Trades of Sh - GuruFocus.com
+Top 5 4th Quarter Trades of SH - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-According to GuruFocus data, these were ShankerValleau Wealth Advisors, Inc.’s top five trades of the quarter.
+According to GuruFocus data, these were SHAH CAPITAL MANAGEMENT’s top five trades of the quarter.

-The guru established a new position worth 114,157 shares in ARCA:AVRE, giving the stock a 3.01% weight in the equity portfolio.
-Shares traded for an average price of $45.23 during the quarter.
+The guru established a new position worth 13,922,913 shares in NYSE:SOL, giving the stock a 17.92% weight in the equity portfolio.
+Shares traded for an average price of $4.4 during the quarter.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-ShankerValleau Wealth Advisors, Inc. reduced their investment in ARCA:DFAC by 68,833 shares.
-The trade had a 1.04% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $24.55.
+SHAH CAPITAL MANAGEMENT reduced their investment in NYSE:GNW by 1,974,622 shares.
+The trade had a 2.14% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $4.04.

-During the quarter, ShankerValleau Wealth Advisors, Inc. bought 14,391 shares of NAS:BNDX for a total holding of 235,286.
-The trade had a 0.46% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $49.65.
+SHAH CAPITAL MANAGEMENT reduced their investment in NYSE:EDU by 200,000 shares.
+The trade had a 1.25% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $24.84.

 Please note, the numbers and facts quoted are as of the writing of this article and may not factor in the latest trading data or company announcements.